matslil/sisdel/doc/design_decisions.rst

 Easy to find errors
    Coding and design errors should be signalled as soon as possible, preferably during editing.
 Having a strict typing system combined with type inference, should make it possible to both ensure correct code without having to write loads of boiler plate code.

+Support multiple applications
+   Most generic programming languages tend to work best for a certain type of application.
+Some are better at describing a user interface, some are better at event handling, some at handling low level access with hardware interrupts and so on.
+   Sisdel intends to build on a simple core which then can be extended in different directions depending on use case.
+This way you can have the advantages that domain specific programming languages give you, without having to learn a whole new language.

 Goals
 =====